 Sounds good?
 Let’s see how to set this up.

-1. Setting up MemberPress
+1. Setting Up MemberPress

-By default, MemberPress supports Stripe and Paypal payment gateways.
+By default, MemberPress supports Stripe and PayPal payment gateways.

-Select a payment provider from the dropdown and follow the on-screen instructions to complete the setup.
+Go ahead and select a payment provider from the dropdown and follow the on-screen instructions to complete the setup.

 2. Creating a Membership Plan

-Go to the MemberPress » Memberships page and click on the ‘Add New’ button at the top.
+To do this, go to the MemberPress » Memberships page and click on the ‘Add New’ button at the top.

+Or, you can create a free plan by setting the price to zero.
 Don’t forget to click on the ‘Publish’ button to save your changes.

 3. Creating Access Rules for Your Expiring Content